CB-Pantomime/splProjectProposal/server/backendFeatureRequirements.md

 ## 3. What are the requirements for connecting the application into the FOLIO ecosystem natively?

-Following the fundamental documentation guidelines:
+###The main course of action would be to follow the fundamental documentation guidelines:

 Actively participate/query in forums (issue tracker, Slack chat..)
 [Reference the concise list](https://dev.folio.org/community/#collaboration-tools)